BEIR: A Heterogenous Benchmark for Zero-shot Evaluation of Information Retrieval Models: Related Work and Background

 \textbf{Retriever-based} \quad Lexical approaches suffer from the lexical gap \cite{berger2000bridging}.
 To overcome this, earlier techniques proposed to improve lexical retrieval systems with neural networks.
-Doc2query \cite{nogueira2019document} utilized a deep encoder-decoder architecture and generated possible queries for a given document.
-These queries were appended to the document.
-DeepCT \cite{10.1145/3397271.3401204} utilized BERT to learn relevant terms in a document and repeats those terms at the end of the document, to achieve a higher term-frequency weight.
-More recently, dense retrieval approaches have been proposed to map queries and documents in a shared, dense vector space \cite{gillick2018endtoend}.
-Here, a dual-encoder neural architecture based on pre-trained Transformers showed strong performance for various tasks \cite{guo2020multireqa, karpukhin-etal-2020-dense, liang2020embeddingbased, ma2021zeroshot}.
+Sparse methods such as docT5query \cite{nogueira2019document} identified document expansion terms using a sequence-to-sequence model that generated possible queries for which the given document would be relevant.
+DeepCT \cite{10.1145/3397271.3401204} on the other hand used a BERT \cite{devlin-etal-2019-bert} model to learn relevant term weights in a document and generated a pseudo-document representation.
+Both methods still rely on BM25 for the remaining parts.
+Similarly, SPARTA \cite{zhao-etal-2021-sparta} learned token-level contextualized representations with BERT and converted the document into an efficient inverse index.
+More recently, dense retrieval approaches were proposed.
+They are capable of capturing semantic matches and try to overcome the (potential) lexical gap.
+Dense retrievers map queries and documents in a shared, dense vector space \cite{gillick2018endtoend}.
+This allowed the document representation to be pre-computed and indexed.
+A bi-encoder neural architecture based on pre-trained Transformers has shown strong performance for various open-domain question-answering tasks \cite{guo2020multireqa, karpukhin-etal-2020-dense, liang2020embeddingbased, ma2021zeroshot}.
 This dense approach was recently extended by hybrid lexical-dense approaches which aims to combine the strengths of both approaches \cite{gao2020complementing, seo-etal-2019-real, luan2021sparse}.
-In contrast to the dense approaches, SPARTA \cite{zhao2020sparta} learns sparse representations by combining contextualized and non-contextualized embeddings.
+Another parallel line of work proposed an unsupervised domain-adaption approach \cite{liang2020embeddingbased,ma2021zeroshot} for training dense retrievers by generating synthetic queries on a target domain.
+Lastly, ColBERT \cite{10.1145/3397271.3401075} (Contextualized late interaction over BERT) computes multiple contextualized embeddings on a token level for queries and documents and uses an maximum-similarity function for retrieving relevant documents.

-\textbf{Reranking-based} \quad Neural reranking approaches use the output of a first-stage retrieval system, often BM25, and re-ranks the documents based on the estimated relevancy between the query and the document.
+\textbf{Re-ranking-based} \quad Neural re-ranking approaches use the output of a first-stage retrieval system, often BM25, and re-ranks the documents to create a better comparison of the retrieved documents.
 Significant improvement in performance was achieved with the cross-attention mechanism of BERT \cite{nogueira2020passage}.
-A disadvantage of reranking with cross-attention is the high computational overhead \cite{reimers-gurevych-2019-sentence}.
-In contrast, ColBERT \cite{10.1145/3397271.3401075} computes contextualized embeddings independently for queries and documents and uses an efficient maximum-similarity operation for the relevance estimation.
+However, at a disadvantage of a high computational overhead \cite{reimers-2019-sentence-bert}.